Welschinger invariants of real Del Pezzo surfaces of degree $\ge 3$: Recursive formula for Welschinger invariants

 \begin{lemma} Let~$C$ be the root of a connected component $\delta$ of the deformation diagram $\overline V$.
 Assume that $C \in V^\R_\Sig(D, \alp + \theta_j, \beta^\re - \theta_j, \beta^\ima, \bp^\flat \cup \{p\}, \widetilde\bp^\sharp)$ is of type (I).
 If $j$ is odd, then $\delta$ has a unique leaf; if $j$ is even, then $\delta$ has two leaves.
 In both cases, each leaf has the same real topology as the root $C$. \end{lemma}

 {\bf Proof}.
-Straightforward from \cite[Formulas (18) and (19)]{MS}. \proofend
+Straightforward from \cite[Formulas (23) and (24)]{MS}. \proofend

 Let $C$ be the root of a connected component $\delta$ of the deformation diagram $\overline V$.
 Assume that~$C$ is of type (R).
 To describe the leaves of~$\delta$, we introduce \emph{deformation labels}, certain nodal curves specified below.
 Each deformation label is given by a polynomial equation $\psi(x,y)=0$ in the toric surface $\Tor(\psi)$ defined by the Newton polygon of $\psi$.
-The following list contains the deformation labels and, in the case of real deformation labels, specifies the number of their solitary nodes. \begin{enumerate} \item[(DL1)] Deformation label defined by the equation
+The following list contains the deformation labels and, in the case of real deformation labels, specifies the number of their solitary nodes. \begin{enumerate} \item[(DL1)] Two deformation labels defined by the equations

-where $j$ is a positive odd number, and $\cheb_j(x)=\cos(j\arccos x)$; this curve has $j - 1$ solitary nodes. \item[(DL2)] Two deformation labels defined by the equations
+where $j$ is a positive odd number and $\cheb_j(\cos x)=\cos jx$ are the Chebyshev polynomials; the former curve has $j - 1$ solitary nodes, the latter curve has no real nodes. \item[(DL2)] Two deformation labels defined by the equations

 where~$j$ is a positive even number; the former curve has $j - 1$ solitary nodes, the latter curve has no solitary nodes. \item[(DL3)] Deformation label defined by the equation

 this curve has no solitary nodes. \item[(DL4)] Deformation label defined by the equation